-Aggressive dogs: Many of our calls are responding to aggressive dog complaints.
-If the dog is off its owner’s property and chases or attacks a person or attacks an animal, the dog may be in violation of County ordinance.
+Dangerous dogs: We receive many calls about dogs showing aggressive behavior.
+If the dog is off its owner’s property and chases or attacks a person or attacks an animal, the dog may be in violation of County ordinance and determined dangerous.

-We always suggest that people who are disturbed by the barking talk with the dog’s owner first.
+We always suggest that people talk with the dog's owner first about the noise.
 Often, the dog’s owner doesn’t realize that the dog is barking when the owner is away.
 Sometimes, the problem is solved with a simple discussion.

 If talking directly doesn’t work, consider mediation.
 The Beaverton Dispute Resolution Center and the Hillsboro Mediation Program are both successful at calming down both sides of this issue and helping people resolve their differences.

 The Beaverton Dispute Resolution Center serves Washington County residents who live east of 185th Avenue, including Tigard, Tualatin, and Sherwood.
 The Hillsboro Mediation Program serves the county west of 185th Avenue, including Cornelius, Forest Grove, North Plains, and Banks.